Joystream/joystream-landing/testnets/rome/forum-module.md

 ## Events

+Each event has payload as sublist

-- `CategoryCreated`: A category was introduced with a given identifier.
+- `CategoryCreated`: A category was introduced
+  - category identifier

-- `CategoryUpdated`: A category, with a given identifier, had its direct archival and/or deletion status updated to a new value.
-Distinguishes whether values each value is genuinely new or not.
+- `CategoryUpdated`: A category had its direct archival and/or deletion status updated to a new value.
+  - category identifier
+  - whether deletion status was changed, if so to what
+  - whether archival status was changed, if so to what

-- `ThreadCreated`: A thread was created with a given identifier.
+- `ThreadCreated`: A thread was created with.
+  - thread identifier

-- `ThreadModerated`: A thread, with a given identifier, was moderated.
+- `ThreadModerated`: A thread was moderated.
+  - thread identifier

-- `PostAdded`: A post was introduced with a given identifier.
+- `PostAdded`: A post was introduced.
+  - post identifier

-- `PostModerated`: A post, with a given entry position an `Thread` identifier, was moderated.
+- `PostModerated`: A post was moderated.
+  - post identifier

-- `EditPostText`: A post, with a given identifier, had the post text edited.
+- `PostTextUpdated`: A post had the post text edited.
+  - post identifier
+  - edit number of new text

+- `ForumSudoSet`: A new forum sudo was set by root.
+  - account of new forum sudo

 ## Dispatchable Methods